 Interviewed on the BBC, British Foreign Secretary David Miliband said he could not describe the vote as "free and fair."

-Despite the nature of the election, staged under a violent backdrop, Miliband said he felt it was still possible to have a final result that the people of Afghanistan can have
+Despite the nature of the election, staged under a violent backdrop, Miliband said he felt it was still possible to have a final result that the people of Afghanistan can have confidence in.

-holds some 54 percent of the vote count.
+Incumbent leader Hamid Karzai currently holds some 54 percent of the vote count.
 But if turns out that vote fraud was a significant factor in the election, then the percentages become meaningless.

 David Miliband sees two possible scenarios when the last votes are tabulated.